-- 1. Title IX Coordinator designates an administrator to conduct the investigation. - 2.
-Charges presented to accused student in writing.

-3. Decision made concerning the disposition of charges administratively by mutual consent or through a formal hearing before a panel.
-If the decision is mutual consent, the proceedings end; if a panel, the process moves to step 4.

-4. A hearing panel hears the case and renders a finding of "responsible" or "not responsible" for a code of conduct violation.
-If "responsible," the panel determines the sanction(s) to be imposed.

-5. The student found "responsible" may appeal the finding and/or the sanction on these grounds: There has been a due process error; new evidence has come to light; or the sanction is not consistent with institutional precedent.

-6. The VP and CSAO convenes an appeals panel to consider the appeal.
+- 1. The Deputy Title IX Coordinator of Students designates an administrator to conduct the investigation. - 2.
+Charges are presented to accused student in writing. - 3.
+Decision is made concerning the disposition of charges administratively by mutual consent or through a formal hearing before a panel.
+If the decision is mutual consent, the proceedings end; if a panel, the process moves to step 4. - 4.
+A hearing panel hears the case and renders a finding of "responsible" or "not responsible" for a code of conduct violation.
+If "responsible," the panel determines the sanction(s) to be imposed. - 5.
+The student found "responsible" may appeal the finding and/or the sanction on these grounds: There has been a due process error; new evidence has come to light; or the sanction is not consistent with institutional precedent. - 6.
+The Chief Student Services Officer convenes an appeals panel to consider the appeal.